 Errors are reported as a tuple in a standardized error tuple format, which can be manipulated as data.
 You can apply local logic to error processing just as when processing normal tuples.

-Error tuples flow from an inner module to its containing module, and flow eventually to the StreamBase Server instance running the application.
+Error tuples flow from an inner module to its containing module, and flow eventually to the StreamBase server engine running the module.

 Error output streams are considered intermediate streams for purposes of dequeuing.
 To allow dequeuing directly from an error output stream, you must enable ISD, as described in Intermediate Stream Dequeuing.
-Note that this is useful only for debugging: in a well-designed application, your application does not need to read the tuples output on error streams, which are passed automatically to the next higher module, or to the hosting Server.
+Note that this is useful only for debugging: in a well-designed module, your module does not need to read the tuples output on error streams, which are passed automatically to the next higher module, or to the hosting server.

-Your StreamBase installation includes an Error Streams sample and an Eclipse Cheat Sheet that interactively walks you through several error handling scenarios.
+Your StreamBase installation includes an Error Streams sample that interactively walks you through several error handling scenarios.
 See Error Streams Sample for instructions on running this sample.

 An Error Port is a special purpose output port that you can optionally enable for all operators, adapters, and module references.
 The Error Port emits an error tuple for every processing error that occurs inside this operator or adapter, including Java Exceptions that are thrown in custom operators or adapters.